mootools/mootools-core/Docs/Class/Class.Extras.md

 ### Implementing:

 - This class can be implemented into other classes to add its functionality to them.
-- Events has been designed to work well with the [Options](#Options) class when the option property begins with 'on' and is followed by a capital letter it will be added as an event (e.g. 'onComplete' will add as 'complete' event).
+- Events has been designed to work well with the [Options](#Options) class.
+When the option property begins with 'on' and is followed by a capital letter it will be added as an event (e.g. 'onComplete' will add as 'complete' event).

 ### Example: